rawmind0/service-catalog/templates/traefik/5/README.md

 - traefik.path.prefix.strip = < path >	   	# Path prefix strip rule.
 Multiple values separated by ","

 Details for configuring the traefik rules can be found at: https://docs.traefik.io/basics/#frontends

+WARNING: Only services with healthy state are added to traefik, so health checks are mandatory.

 ### Usage: